John Ordway: Lewis and Clark Expedition

 Sergeant Ordway was recruited for the journey at Fort Kaskaskia.
 He was 29 years old and one of the few educated men on the trip.
 The expedition lasted from May 1804 to September 1806.
 Before the journey, John Ordway sent a message to his parents telling them of the purpose and determination of the expedition:

 In February 1804, during the staging of the journey and still at Camp Dubois (also known as Camp Wood), Illinois, while Lewis and Clark were away and Ordway was in charge, some of the men became drunk while they were on their guard duty.
 In another incident on March 29, 1804, privates John Shields and John Colter, who were second cousins, threatened Ordway's life.
 Both were put on trial for mutiny.
 However, both of them pleaded for, and received, forgiveness.
 After Colter's return from the Oregon Coast with the Lewis and Clark Expedition Colter became the first known person of European descent to explore Yellowstone National Park and to see the Teton Mountain Range.
 Colter is widely considered to be the first known mountain man..

 On the trip back to St. Louis, Missouri, where they started, John Ordway was asked to lead 10 men back to the head of the Jefferson River, where the Corps left their canoes before crossing the mountains.
 They were to follow the river and travel to the Missouri River, where they would meet Lewis and Clark.
 Ordway and his group successfully completed this assignment.

 Post-Expedition years

 John Ordway returned from the Lewis and Clark Expedition and married Gracey Walker and became a successful landowner in what became New Madrid County, Missouri.
 He became the owner of two plantations, peach and apple orchards, which became very prosperous.

 Death

-In 1817, John Ordway died of unknown causes at approximately age 42.
-"The cause and exact date of his death are unknown, as is the place of his burial.
-This seems a sadly undocumented end to one of America’s least recognized, yet most important sergeants"(Szasz).
-NOTE: John Ordway is buried in the church cemetery in Hebron, New Hampshire.
+In 1817, Ordway died of unknown causes at approximately age 42.